 Local safety projects are eligible for consideration for HSIP funding, but no specific program funding level has been established.
+Local projects are commonly identified via road safety audits.

-How much funding is programmed to non-infrastructure safety projects?
+How much funding is programmed to non-infrastructure safety projects? \$88,000